liquidinstruments/moku-examples/docs/api/getting-started/starting-matlab.md

 ### Install the `mokucli` Utility

 Install `mokucli` by downloading the installer from [Utilities](https://www.liquidinstruments.com/software/utilities/).
-You can easily check that the installation succeeded by running the command listed below from your command line.
+You can confirm that the installation succeeded by running the command listed below from your command line.
 If the output begins the same as the output shown below, then the installation has succeeded.
 Read more about [Moku CLI (mokucli)](../../cli/) command line features.

 ```bash
 $ mokucli --help